 The City is dedicated to providing meaningful recreation opportunities for participants experiencing disability through both adapted and integrated program options.

-Inclusion one-to-one support staff are available to facilitate successful participation in all City of Barrie recreation program.
-Inclusion one-to-one support staff may provide redirection for safety reasons, allow opportunities for breaks, assist with personal care (e.g., feeding, toileting, changing, etc.), etc.
+Inclusion one-to-one support staff are available to facilitate successful participation in all City recreation programs.
+Inclusion one-to-one support staff may provide redirection for safety reasons, allow opportunities for breaks, assist with personal care (e.g., feeding, toileting, changing, etc.) and more.

 To register for one-to-one support, please follow these steps: